 The Ventura County author says while we’ve seen a number of movies in recent years about manned missions to other planets, especially Mars, he doesn’t think it will happen in our lifetime.
 Gorn says there are issues like the intense radiation, and difficulties in resupplying a mission to that planet.

-He believes in the next few years, we will a return effort to the moon, and possibly a base there.
+He believes in the next few years, we will have a return effort to the moon, and possibly a base there.
 The new book “Spacecraft” is in bookstores now, and is also shipping online for the first time this week.